AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.4/ex4.md

 ---
-title: Segment Activation to Microsoft Azure Event Hub - Activate Segment
+title: Audience Activation to Microsoft Azure Event Hub - Create an audience
-description: Segment Activation to Microsoft Azure Event Hub - Activate Segment
+description: Audience Activation to Microsoft Azure Event Hub - Create an audience
 kt: 5342
 doc-type: tutorial
 ---
-# 2.4.4 Activate Segment
+# 2.4.4 Create an audience

-## 2.4.4.1 Add Segment to Azure Event Hub Destination

-In this exercise you will add your segment `--aepUserLdap-- - Interest in Equipment` to your `--aepUserLdap---aep-enablement` Azure Event Hub destination.
+## Introduction

+You'll create a simple audience:

+- **Interest in Plans** for which customers will qualify when they visit the **Plans** page of the CitiSignal demo website.

+### Good to know

+Real-time CDP will trigger an activation to a destination when you qualify for an audience that is part of that destination's activation list.
+When that is the case, the audience qualification payload that will be sent to that destination will contain **all the audiences for which your customer profile qualifies**.

+The goal of this module is to show that your Customer Profile's audience qualification is sent to your Event Hub destination in near real-time.

+### Audience Status

+An audience qualification in Adobe Experience Platform always has a **status**-property and can be one of the following:

+- **realized**: this indicates a new audience qualification
+- **exited**: this indicates that the profile does no longer qualify for the audience

+## Build the audience

 Log in to Adobe Experience Platform by going to this URL: [https://experience.adobe.com/platform](https://experience.adobe.com/platform).